 Sometimes some tasks are urgent, but they aren’t essential for you at this point.

 Delegating these tasks to someone else will give you the opportunity to focus on your important and urgent tasks.

-As an example of such task could be investigating a new functionality that would be implemented into a site.
+An example of such a task could be investigating a new functionality that would be implemented into a site.
 You could delegate that task to an experienced developer to review it and let you know what exactly would need to be done in detail so you could prepare an appropriate estimate based on the developer’s notes.

 It is essential to delegate tasks you can complete.
 Also, you should keep track of delegated tasks to check their progress and avoid unexpected issues.

 Doing something without a purpose should be avoided.
 Such tasks aren’t beneficial, and we should focus on something useful for us and the people around us.

 - do the important and urgent tasks first;

 - make sure you spend time on tasks that help you grow;